HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 // TODO: Table

+##### anonymous

-**anonymous**: The default value when no value is specified, `anonymous` will set the credentials flag to <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy">`same-origin`</a> and is required when downloading resources protected by CORS.
+The default value when no value is specified, `anonymous` will set the credentials flag to <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy">`same-origin`</a> and is required when downloading resources protected by CORS.
 It is also a <a hreflang="en" href="https://drafts.csswg.org/css-fonts/#font-fetching-requirements">requirement</a> when downloading font files - even if they are on the same origin!
 If you omit the `crossorigin` attribute when the eventual request for the preloaded resource uses CORS, you will end up with a duplicate request since it won't match in the preload cache.

+##### use-credentials

-**use-credentials**: When requesting cross-origin resources which require authentication, for example through the use of cookies, client certificates or the `Authorization` header; setting the `crossorigin="use-credentials"` attribute will include this data in the request and allowing the server to respond to the request so that the resource may be preloaded.
+When requesting cross-origin resources which require authentication, for example through the use of cookies, client certificates or the `Authorization` header; setting the `crossorigin="use-credentials"` attribute will include this data in the request and allowing the server to respond to the request so that the resource may be preloaded.
 This is not a common scenario with 0.04% usage, however if your page content is dependent on an authenticated status, it could be used to initiate an early fetch request to get the login status.

 #### The `media` attribute